Can Dogs Eat Zinc?

 • Dosage: Zinc requirements vary based on a dog’s size and health.
 Consult your vet before giving supplements.

-• Zinc Poisoning: Can happen if dogs eat zinc-containing items (coins, ointments, etc.).
-Seek immediate veterinary care.
+• Zinc Poisoning: This can happen if dogs eat zinc-containing items (coins, ointments, etc. Seek immediate veterinary care.

 Key Takeaways